Maci Bookout ‘Laughing Off’ Pregnancy Rumors, She And Husband Have ‘Talked’ About Having More Kids

 “She and Taylor McKinney have talked about having more children.
 After some of the challenges they have had, it would be a delightful surprise to be carrying again,” the source explained.

-As most Teen Mom OG fans know, Maci Bookout suffers from Polycystic ovary syndrome known as PCOS.
+As most Teen Mom OG fans know, Maci Bookout suffers from Polycystic ovary syndrome, known as PCOS.

-The source reiterated, “While she may have kids again soon, she is not pregnant right now, at least not the she is aware of.
-But she doesn’t take the pregnancy speculation too seriously, she and Taylor laugh it off.”
+“While she may have kids again soon, she is not pregnant right now, at least not the she is aware of.
+But she doesn’t take the pregnancy speculation too seriously, she and Taylor laugh it off,” the source reiterated.

 Maci has been open about the possibility of adopting in the future.
 The source revealed that if the couple does have more kids, they could be adopted.